oli-chipperfield/bayestestimation/README.rst

 To see how to use non-default parameters, refer to the `usage guid <https://github.com/oli-chipperfield/bayestestimation/blob/master/docs/bayestestimation_usage.ipynb>`_ or refer to the doc-strings in the `source <https://github.com/oli-chipperfield/bayespropestimation/bayespropestimation/bayespropestimation.py>`_.

+The `BayesTEstimation` class is a wrapper for a stan model, the model object can easily accessed and interacted with using:

+.. code-block: python

+    ExampleBayes.stan_model

+The `fit` object can be easily accessed using:

+.. code-block: python

+    ExampleBayes.fit

 Credits
 -------